Testing General Relativity with NuSTAR data of Galactic Black Holes : II: Spectral analysis

-Initially, the spectra are fitted with the combination of disk blackbody emission and power law affected by neutral absorption to inspect the reflection features present in the observation.
+Initially, the spectra were fitted with the combination of disk blackbody emission and power law affected by neutral absorption to inspect the reflection features present in the observation.
 In XSPEC, the phenomenological model is written as {\tt tbabs*(diskbb+powerlaw)}.
-In Fig.~\ref{fig:abspow}, we can see a broad and asymmetric emission line around 6 keV which corresponds to the iron line and the Compton hump ($\sim$ 20 keV).
-In this case, thermal emission dominates up to 10 keV which essentially provides the high energy photons required for ionizing Fe K-shell electron and producing Fe K$\alpha$ emission.
-Therefore, thermal emission is believed to play a major role in Fe fluorescence and in the increase of observed iron line flux which is not possible with coronal illumination alone.
-Here, the reflection model essentially describes the interaction of the thermal emission of photons with the disk atmosphere rather than the power law continuum.
-So, the photon index of the power law continuum and the generated reflection spectrum can be different and hence kept free in the fit.
+In Fig.~\ref{fig:abspow}, we can see a broad and asymmetric emission line around 6 keV, which corresponds to the iron line and the Compton hump ($\sim$20 keV).
+In this case, thermal emission dominates up to 10 keV, which essentially provides the high-energy photons required for ionizing the Fe K-shell electron and producing Fe K$\alpha$ emission.
+Therefore, thermal emission is believed to play a major role in Fe fluorescence and in the increase of observed iron line flux, which is not possible with coronal illumination alone.
 We add {\tt relxillCp\_nk} model to account for relativistic reflection.
-We analyze both parts of the observations simultaneously and link parameters like galactic absorption, spin, inclination, and deformation parameters.
-Column density of Galactic absorption is kept linked between part \Romannum{1} and part \Romannum{2} as it is the absorption by interstellar absorption.
-The temperature of the inner disk radius ($T_{in}$) is kept free between part \Romannum{1} and part \Romannum{2}.
-The emissivity from the accretion disk is modeled with broken power law; the inner emissivity index $q_{in}$, the outer emissivity index $q_{out}$, and the break radius $R_{br}$.
-All parameters of {\tt relxill\_nk} are linked between part \Romannum{1} and part \Romannum{2} except the ionization parameter (log$\xi$) because the difference in the flux could result in different ionization parameters of the disk.
-After the initial fit, there is some absorption visible around 7 keV which is modeled using the {\tt XSTAR} model.
-It essentially models the warm absorber into several zones present around the black hole and each zone has characteristic column density $n_H$ and ionization parameter $\xi$.
-The warm absorber between part \Romannum{1} and part \Romannum{2} is first kept free while fitting.
-The values of these parameters are similar between different parts and therefore, linked for further analysis.
-It can be motivated by the fact that the warm absorption around the black hole is likely to be unaffected by the variation in X-ray emissions in the inner region of a black hole.
-In XSPEC, the model can be written as
+We analyze both parts of the observation separately. \\